adelabdelgawad/documentations/system/dirsync/README.md

 ### Master Permission Manager

-This comprehensive script manages both DirSync and Read-Only permissions for users and computers.[2][1]
+This comprehensive script manages both DirSync and Read-Only permissions for users and computers.

 ### Script: `Manage-ADPermissions.ps1`